anthony-moran1/Switch/README.md

 # Switch
- Demo for a puzzle game that requires switching between two characters
+ Prototype for a puzzle game that requires switching between two characters

 ## Requirements
 - Pygame